INDICATIONS AND USAGE

 You are encouraged to report side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

-Please click here for Prescribing Information about ZYLET.
+Please click here for full Prescribing Information for ZYLET.